SOCIAL & COMMUNITY INFRASTRUCTURE PLANS AND NEEDS ASSESSMENTS (GAP ANALYSIS)

 -

-We have developed Fitness for Purpose Assessment templates within CASIMO and Excel, conducted audits and reported and mapped findings for the following councils:
+We have developed Fitness for Purpose Assessment templates within CASIMO and Excel, conducted audits and reported and mapped findings for (but not limited to):

 Ballarat City Council (results published through the Community Infrastructure Plan, 2022)

-Casey City Council (informing the draft Community Services and Infrastructure Plan draft)
+Casey City Council (informing the draft Community Services and Infrastructure Plan)

-Colac Otway Shire Council (informing the Kindergarten Infrastructure Services Plan draft)
+Colac Otway Shire Council (informing the Kindergarten Infrastructure Services Plan 2025)

-Moreland City Council (results published informing the Community Infrastructure Plan, 2022)
+Merri-Bek City Council (results published informing the Community Infrastructure Plan)

 Golden Plains Shire Council (results published through the Community Service and Infrastructure Plan, 2021)

-Knox City Council (informing the Community Infrastructure Plan draft)
+Knox City Council (informing Community Infrastructure Needs Assessments 2025)

 Mitchell Shire Council (results published through the Integrated Community Service and Infrastructure Plan, 2019)